Azure/azure-sdk-for-c/emitter-design.md

 az_result az_http_request__emit__span_seq(az_http_request, span_action);
 ```

+As any other iterator type, a `push` iterator is lazy.
+It means it doesn't produce values until it's ask for.
+This property can be very useful on platforms with limited resources.
+All iterator transformations, like concatenations
+and filters are also lazy.
+For example, concatenation of two very long `push` sequences doesn't require memory that can holds this two sequences.

 ### One Way Street

 Iterators (both 'pull' and 'push') allow to construct a program as an immutable